UniMath/agda-unimath/src/synthetic-homotopy-theory/equifibered-dependent-sequential-diagrams.lagda.md

      a₀      a₁      a₂
 ```

 which are said to be "fibered over `A`", whose maps `bₙ` are equivalences.
+This

-The terminology was originally introduced by Charles Rezk in _Toposes and
+terminology was originally introduced by Charles Rezk in _Toposes and Homotopy
-Homotopy Toposes_ {{#cite Rezk10HomotopyToposes}}.
+Toposes_ {{#cite Rezk10HomotopyToposes}}.

 ## Definitions